 4."Architecture in an Age of Uncertainty (Ashgate Studies in Architecture)" by Benjamin Flowers

-“Architecture in an Age of Uncertainty (Ashgate Studies in Architecture)” Book Review: This edited volume brings together academics, analysts, and architects in the sense of economic turmoil and its accompanying social and political consequences to address the current state of confusion in the art and discipline of architecture.
-Three key areas of study are organized in the chapters: economics, practice, and technology.
-This book discusses topics of protection, sustainable design, catastrophe architecture, the future of architectural practice, and the ethical responsibilities of social design practice within this wider context.
-A greater explanation is provided with glossaries, appendices, statistics, diagrams and methodologies.
-Using the lessons given, examples and homework problems, students can easily assess their skills.
-Different case studies at the end are also presented.
+“Architecture in an Age of Uncertainty (Ashgate Studies in Architecture)” Book Review: This collaborative volume brings together academics, analysts, and architects to explore the intersection of economic turmoil and its social and political consequences, aiming to address the current state of confusion within the art and discipline of architecture.
+The book is structured around three key areas of study: economics, practice, and technology.
+Within these chapters, various topics are discussed, including protection, sustainable design, catastrophe architecture, the future of architectural practice, and the ethical responsibilities of social design within this broader context.
+The book provides a comprehensive explanation through glossaries, appendices, statistics, diagrams, and methodologies.
+To reinforce learning, the book includes lessons, examples, and homework problems that enable students to assess their skills effectively.
+The book incorporates diverse case studies at the end, offering practical insights into real-world scenarios.

 Check the list of best books on “Contemporary Architecture” here.